 What does it look like?

 Perennial aquatic or terrestrial herb with long, fibrous roots.
-Stems root at nodes, are up to 10 m long, usually pink, soft, hollow, creep along ground or float on water with tips standing upright and form dense stands or rafts.
+Pink, soft, hollow stems (<10 m long) root at nodes, creep along ground, or float on water with tips standing upright and forming dense stands or rafts.
 Dark green, waxy leaves (3-13 x 1-4 cm) are opposite.
-White clover-like flowers in 1-2 cm diameter clusters appear from December to February, but no seed is produced.
+Clusters (1-2 cm diameter) of white clover-like flowers appear from December to February but no seed is produced in New Zealand.

 Are there any similar species?